bbonnin/vue-morris/README.md

 npm install vue-morris --save
 ```

-Do not forget to declare jQuery.
-For example, if you are using Webpack, you should have something like that in your `webpack.config.js`
+Do not forget to declare jQuery in your `package.json` and, if you are using Webpack, you should have something like that in your `webpack.config.js`

 ```javascript
 resolve: {